Lemon Za’atar Salad

 What is Za’atar?

-Za’atar is a spice blend from the Middle East known for its fragrant depth of flavor.
+Za’atar is a spice blend from the Middle East that chefs use for its fragrant depth of flavor.
 This aromatic blend typically uses dried herbs like oregano, thyme, and marjoram alongside sesame seeds and a tangy dusting of sumac.
 The exact recipe varies greatly depending on region and family tradition, however, the core elements tend to remain the same.
-Za’atar is incredibly versatile and can be used on just about anything.
+Za’atar is incredibly versatile and you can use it on just about anything.
 Enjoy it sprinkled on pita bread with olive oil to dip in.
 Use it as a marinade for grilled meats in the summer time.
 Or, stir it into yogurt for a flavorful vegetable dip.
 In some homes, a perfect summer breakfast consists of toasted pita, fresh tomatoes, a daub of labneh (thickened yogurt), and a big sprinkle of za’atar.

 • 25 g sumac